Working with lesbian, gay, bisexual, trans*, queer, questioning, asexual, and allied youth ages 24 & under!

 Meets every Thursday from 6pm to 7:30pm

-at Proctors Theater Underground Space (432 State Street, Schenectady)
+at Proctors Theater in the Guild Room, 2nd Floor (432 State Street, Schenectady)

-at the Saratoga Springs Public Library in the Glasby Room (48 Henry Street, Saratoga Springs)
+at the Saratoga Springs Public Library in the Susman Room (48 Henry Street, Saratoga Springs)

 The Center Youth Action Team is designed to encourage youth leadership, contradict myths and stereotypes of the LGBTQA community, give voice to the rich diversity of the LGBTQA community, and provide positive representations of the LGBTQA and allied community.
 This unique program provides youth with training and speaking opportunities to help make schools safer while developing a sense of confidence and pride in their identities.
 The Center Youth Action Team conducts trainings and presentations for school teachers, administrators and GSA’s as well as community groups throughout the year.